staabm/phpstan-todo-by/README.md

 #### Virtual packages

-Within your PHPStan config file you can define additional packages, to match against package-version-todo-comments.
+Within the PHPStan config file you can define additional packages, to match against package-version-todo-comments.

 ```neon
 parameters: